tinkernerd/TinkerAvDocs/.github/README.md

 # TinkerAvDocs - Aviation Notes Repository

+> ⚠️ **This project is temporarily on hold!** ⚠️
+>
+> I don't have the time or energy to update this right now but I will get back to it soon.
+Or I'm working on it, just taking my time

 Welcome to **TinkerAvDocs**, your comprehensive repository for aviation notes and resources.
 Whether you're a student pilot, an experienced aviator, or simply curious about aviation, this repository is designed to provide you with structured, accessible, and practical information about all things aviation.

 ## 📚 Overview